tju01/FastEval-OpenAssistant/README.md

+**Important: This is a fork of [FastEval](https://github.com/FastEval/FastEval) specifically for OpenAssistant models.
+Please see the [FastEval](https://github.com/FastEval/FastEval) repository for evaluating your own model.**

 # FastEval

 This project allows you to quickly evaluate language models on a number of benchmarks.
 There is also a [leaderboard](https://fasteval.github.io/FastEval/) for comparison between different models.